-However, I’m a short person with short arms – I can only throw the salad up so high.
+However, I can only throw the salad up so high.
 From my mum’s stern tone, I always sensed she wants her offspring to adhere strictly to tradition so that good fortune may befall us, her family, for Asian face’s sake.

 But then again, this is what family is about too.
 Conflict.
 Disagreement.
 In every culture, no household is free from arguments big or small.
 Sometimes, our differences come out through these squabbles and we learn to respect one another as individuals.

 At the end of the day, I think we can all agree that all food served during the Chinese New Year, Christmas and all other celebratory occasions is hands down delicious.
 We hardly ever complain about festive food not sitting well with our tastebuds, don’t we?